temporalio/documentation/docs/go-new/developer-guide.md

 ### Workflow parameters

-The first parameter of a Go-based Workflow Defintion must be of the, `workflow.Context` type, as it is used by the Temporal Go SDK to pass around an execution context, and virtually all the Go SDK APIs that are callable from the Workflow require it.
+The first parameter of a Go-based Workflow Definition must be of the, `workflow.Context` type, as it is used by the Temporal Go SDK to pass around an execution context, and virtually all the Go SDK APIs that are callable from the Workflow require it.
 It is acquired from the `go.temporal.io/sdk/workflow` package.

 ```go